 This article will introduce you to points of interest, or sights, in the old city of Bruges, Belgium.
 A large selection has been plotted on the map presented at the bottom, while the text concentrates on the ultimate highlights – there are many.

 It is a very pleasant city, full of history dating back to medieval times.
-Its inhabitants and authorities are taking care of their gem like few other historic cities of Europe.
+Its inhabitants and authorities are taking care of their gem like few other historic cities in Europe.
 There is a lot to experience but one should also take time to relax and simply enjoy the atmosphere.
 I had high expectations and I was not let down.

 World Heritage Sites

-Bruges offers no less than three UNESCO World Heritage Sites.
+Among all sights in Bruges, the city offers no less than three UNESCO World Heritage Sites.
 In fact the entire city centre is one.
 In addition the belfry and the béguinage are part of ensembles of similar sites in Belgium, and neighbouring France and Netherlands respectively.